Posted on 2025/07/21

 ssh git configuration

-ssh configuration can be tricky with git if you have to use multiple keys and even more so when multiple keys
+ssh configuration can be tricky with git if you have to use multiple keys and even more so when multiple keys for the same host.
+This post will demonstrate a flexible configuration method of defining git configuration per top level directory.

 in ~/.gitconfig put the following